Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 What are the levy rates for S Pass holders?

-You need to pay levy for S Pass via GIRO (General Interbank Recurring Order).
+You need to pay a levy for S Pass via GIRO (General Interbank Recurring Order).
 Here are the detailed instructions on how to pay the levy via GIRO.

 Each month's levy will be deducted on the 17th of the following month from your bank account (or the next working day if it falls on a weekend or public holiday).